Therapy for Anxiety & Overthinking in Adults

 -

-You can be in a good relationship and still question it, even when nothing is clearly wrong.
-Your questions what your emotions are telling you, whether everything is ok, and if what you’re experiencing can actually be trusted.
-You might wonder if you truly love your partner, if they really love you, or if something is off that you’re missing.
+You can be in a good relationship and still feel unsettled, even when nothing is clearly wrong.
+It can become hard to rely on what your emotions are telling you or to know if what you’re experiencing can be trusted.
+You might find yourself wondering if you truly love your partner, if they really love you, or if something is off that you’re missing.
+This is something I work with directly, helping you step out of the constant uncertainty and feel more grounded in your relationship.

 There’s often a pull to check, get reassurance, or figure it out so you can finally feel settled, but it doesn’t hold.
-The questioning comes back, and over time it can feel like there’s no solid ground to stand on, either in the relationship or in yourself.
+The uncertainty comes back, and over time it can feel like there’s no solid ground to stand on, either in the relationship or in yourself.

 -